The SlimStampen logo

 Response times and accuracy

-How does the SlimStampen learning algorithm estimate when a student is going to forget a fact?
-If you don't know the answer to a practice question, you obviously forgot (part of) the answer.
+How does the MemoryLab learning algorithm estimate when a student is going to forget a fact?
+If you don't know the answer to a practice question, you have obviously forgotten (part of) the answer.
 However, knowing the answer does not always mean that you will remember the answer forever.
-When asked what the capital of England is, you will probably be able to quickly answer: 'London'.
-When asked what the capital of Norway is, you may be able to answer ('Oslo'), but it will probably take a bit longer to arrive at this answer.
+When you are asked what the capital of England is, you will probably quickly answer: 'London'.
+When asked what the capital of Norway is, you may be able to answer it ('Oslo'), but it will probably take longer to come up with that answer.
 This is because this fact is not very active in the memory of most students.
-Therefore, it takes more time to come up with the answer.
+Therefore, it takes more time to think of the answer.
 In other words, the time it takes to give a correct answer can be used to estimate how well a student already knows a fact.
-SlimStampen therefore analyzes the reaction time for each answer (see Figure 3).
+MemoryLab therefore analyzes the reaction time for each answer (see Figure 3).

 Figure 3.
-A visual representation of the memory model used by SlimStampen.
+A visual representation of the memory model used by MemoryLab.
 The red line shows the activation of a fact in memory.
 When the activation gets too low (below the dotted line) the fact is forgotten.
 Each black dot represents a repetition of the fact.
-After the first repetition of the fact, the activation decreases quickly, but as the fact is repeated more often, the activation decreases less quickly.
-SlimStampen can estimate the activation and the rate at which the activation decreases for each fact.
-To do this, SlimStampen uses reaction times.
+After the first repetition of the offense, the activation decreases quickly, but as the offense is repeated more often, the activation decreases less quickly.
+MemoryLab can estimate the activation and the rate at which the activation decreases for each fact.
+To do this, MemoryLab uses response times.
 For a correct and fast answer, the memory activation is high: the student knows the answer well.
 For a slow answer, the activation is lower: the student does not know it very well yet.

 The rate of forgetting